NikhilBagwe/Learn-React/01 - Igniting our app.md

 - Parcel is a bundler which basically is a package.
 - Parcel is a beast.
 It does a lot of things for us BTS.
 - Provides HMR - Hot Module Reloading i.e. Parcel keeps a track of all the files we are updating in real-time and reloads the server automatically.
 It does this by using File Watcher Algorithm which is written in C++.
+- Parcel even does Image optimization for us.
 - A package is a JS module.
 - To install Parcel into our project we need a Package manager.
 - We use NPM for it.